sapa/performing-arts-ch-docker-compose/README.md

 ### Setup Metaphactory with blazegraph triplestore included

 1. Clone both GIT repositories: `https://github.com/sapa/performing-arts-ch-docker-compose.git` and `https://github.com/sapa/performing-arts-ch-templates.git` to the same directory
-2. Go into the  `metaphactory-docker-compose/metaphactory-blazegraph` folder
+2. Go into the `performing-arts-ch-docker-compose/metaphactory-blazegraph` folder
-3. The main idea idea is to maintain one subfolder for every deployment (dev, prod, other...)
+3. The main idea is to maintain one subfolder for every deployment (dev, prod, other...)
 4. Go into the corresponding environment folder (`dev` folder, for example) and open the file  `.env`  e.g.  `vi .env`;
 5. If you want to, you might change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name (default is  `dev`).
 The name will be used to prefix container names as well as  `vhost`  entry in the nginx proxy
 6. Run  `docker-compose up -d`.
 It is  **important to run the command at your-deployment directory (where the .env file is located)**, since docker-compose will pick up the  `.env`  file for parametrization